 Democracy for America staff and interns put their talents and skills to work each and every day to make the Democratic Party more progressive and move our country forward.

 Before DFA, Charles spent over a decade grassroots organizing and directing statewide campaigns in 17 states for direct democracy initiatives and referendums working with the AFL-CIO, SEIU, Americans for Medical Rights, and others in fights ranging from funding early childhood development and protecting civil liberties to defending collective bargaining rights and raising the minimum wage.
-He's also served on staff for Assemblymember Scott Wildman in California's 43rd as the community organizer responsible for revitalizing in-district resident associations, neighborhood watches, and PTA's.
+Charles currently lives on the west coast and is married to platinum recording artist Alejandra Lorenzo of the 80’s dance group Expose.